Everything to Know About Pivot Hinges

 What Is a Pivot Hinge?

-A pivot hinge allows a door to pivot from a single point at the top and bottom of the door.
+Also called a knife hinge, a pivot hinge allows a door to pivot from a single point at the top and bottom of the door.
 Pivot hinges are different than butt hinges, which are attached at the side of a door and have a pin.
 Pivot hinges are attached to the top and bottom of a door, and to the head of the frame and the floor.
 And, pivot hinges allow a door to swing in either direction.

 If you’ve got sagging or sticking doors, watch this video for tips on how to fix them.